• Skip to primary navigation

 Cancer cure vaccine mechanism:

-Antigens are the substances that are present on the surface of the cells and are not part of our body.
+Antigens are substances present on the surface of the cells and are not part of our body.
 To get rid of them, the immune system usually attacks antigens.
-The immune system leaves a memory that helps it to answer back to those antigens in future.
+The immune system leaves a memory that helps it to answer back to those antigens in the future.

-Things that boost or strengthen the immune system’s ability to recognize and kill antigens are the cancer treatment vaccines.
-Cancer cells have some kind of molecules that are known as cancer-specific antigens on their surface that healthy cells do not have.
+Things that boost or strengthen the immune system’s ability to recognize and kill antigens are cancer treatment vaccines.
+Cancer cells have some kind of molecules known as cancer-specific antigens on their surface that healthy cells do not have.

-Most of the cancer vaccines also comprise adjuvants which are actually the substances that may help or boost the immune system to answer back.
+Most cancer vaccines also comprise adjuvants that are actually the substances that may help or boost the immune system to answer back.
 When an individual gets these molecules, these molecules start acting as antigens.
 They can stimulate the immune system.
-They also strengthen the immune system to recognize and destroy cancer cells that have these molecules on their surface.
+They also strengthen the immune system to recognize and destroy cancer cells with these molecules on their surface.

-These types of vaccines that are only produced from the individual’s tumor sample.
-This means that the surgery is compulsory just to get a large or wide range of sample of the tutor so that it can create or establish the vaccine.
-Some other vaccines that can target specific antigens of cancer are provided to the people whose tumors contain those antigens on the surface of the tumor cells.
+These types of vaccines are only produced from the individual’s tumor sample.
+This means that the surgery is compulsory to get a large or wide sample of the tutor to create or establish the vaccine.
+Some other vaccines that can target specific antigens of cancer are provided to the people whose tumors contain those antigens on the tumor cell’s surface.

 Food And Drug Administration accepted sipuleucel-T for men with metastatic prostate cancer.
 Sipuleucel-T is custom-made for each individual from end to end in a series of steps.